Everybody, Sing!: Lights, Camera, Act-Sing!

 Lights, Camera, Act-Sing! is a game that involves players guessing the song lyric based on the live actions provided by the celebrity guest.
 The group in play must figure out what the missing song lyric is.
 The song will continue to be played by the resident band until the celebrity guest acts out what the missing lyric is.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 Sing-Tunog

 Sing-Tunog is a game that involves the player finding the correct song lyric by listening to a word that is similar to the actual song lyric as a clue.
 The goal is for the player to correctly guess the song lyric based on the clue.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

+Introduced on Season 4

+Singko Blanko

+Introduced as the new pre-jackpot round in this season.
+Singko Blanko (lit.
+'Five Blanks') involves four members of the Songbayanan and a celebrity guest player, taking turns in guessing a line consists of five missing lyrics one at a time.
+Every correct line they will guess is worth ₱20,000 and 1 second to be added to the total time for the jackpot round, and if they guess all five lines correctly, they will receive ₱200,000 and 10 seconds will be added for the Everybody GuesSing round.